sign-language-processing/pose-anonymization/README.md

 Currently implemented in this repository.

-Using the mean and standard deviation of sign language poses calculated by [`sign-language-processing/sign-vq`](https://github.com/sign-language-processing/sign-vq), we can anonymize a pose sequence by assuming the first frame is only the appearance of the person, and remove it from the rest of the frames.
+Using the mean of sign language poses calculated by [`sign-language-processing/sign-vq`](https://github.com/sign-language-processing/sign-vq), we can anonymize a pose sequence by assuming the first frame is only the appearance of the person, and remove it from the rest of the frames, then add the mean.

 (Example generated using `./scripts/create_example.sh`, transferred to `assets/example/interpreter.pose`)